All docs

 • deploy/cloud-run.sh — idempotent bootstrap (enables APIs, creates the runtime service account, loads .env into Secret Manager, runs the first gcloud run deploy).

 • .github/workflows/deploy.yml — main-branch push triggers a Workload Identity Federation login and gcloud run deploy --source ..
 No service account JSON stored in GitHub.
+The runtime SA, env vars, secrets, and resource spec are declared inline so each deploy re-wires them; the GitHub UI is the single source of truth for env updates.

 Quickstart: